16 Rolling Pin Substitutes to Get That Dough Flat Now

 Also, as these are made for kids, they will be a lot lighter than standard rolling pins.
 So you might want to put some additional pressure to flatten your dough.

 If you’ve got a long melon in your pantry, just use that.
-Some watermelons have just the right size and shape to replace a rolling pin.
+Your regular types of watermelon you'll find at the grocery store have just the right size and shape to replace a rolling pin.
 Various types of cantaloupe are perfect, too.